urani-trade/solana-dev-onboarding-rs/chapters/07_transfer_hooks.md

 * `InitializeExtraAccountMetaList` is optional and intializes the validation account to store a list of extra required `AccountMeta` configurations for the `Execute` instruction.

-* `UpdateExtraAccountMetaList` is optional and allows an on-chain program to update its list of required accounts for 1Execute`.
+* `UpdateExtraAccountMetaList` is optional and allows an on-chain program to update its list of required accounts for `Execute`.

 <br>